JohnCoene/packer/docs/guide/getting-started.md

 The function also initialised npm which created the `node_modules` directory (containing numerous npm packages), as well as the `package.json` and `package-lock.json`, packer also added the necessary scripts to `package.json` so one should not need to interact with those files directly.

-Finally, the webpack configuration file was created, along with the `srcjs` directory containing core JavaScript files of the extension.
+Finally, the webpack configuration files were created (`webpack.*` files), along with the `srcjs` directory containing core JavaScript files of the extension.

 ### R files